How Much Is A Visa To The USA?

 Consular officers use the information entered on the DS-160 to process the visa application and, combined with a face-to-face interview, will determine your eligibility for a non-immigrant visa.

 However, in the case of many non-immigrant work visas, such as the L-1A or L-1B visas, you will need a US employer to first file a petition on your behalf with US Citizenship and Immigration Services (USCIS), typically using Form I-129, Petition for a Nonimmigrant Worker.

 In other cases, for example, as with the H-1B visa, your prospective employer will also be required to obtain a labor certification, or other approval from the Department of Labor, before filing the petition with USCIS.

 How much is a visa to the USA?

-The answer to the all-important question of “How much is a visa to the USA?” will very much depend on the nature of the visa in question, and whether or not a sponsor is required to file a petition on your behalf.
+The answer to the all-important question of “How much is a visa to the USA?” will depend on the type of application being made, and whether or not a sponsor is required to file a petition on your behalf.

 The processing fees for non-immigrant visa applications are tiered, based on the visa category for which you are applying.
-For a non-petition based non-immigrant visa the fee is $160.00.
-This includes the B-1 and B-2 visitors visa.
+For a non-petition based non-immigrant visa, such as the B visa, the fee is $185.

-For a petition-based non-immigrant work visa, including the H, L and O visas, the fee is $190, whereas the cost for filing a visa application for an E visa is $205.00.
+For a petition-based non-immigrant work visa, including the H, L and O visas, the fee is $205, whereaa the cost for filing a visa application for an E visa is $315.

 The non-immigrant visa application processing fees are non-refundable and non-transferable, regardless of whether the visa is ultimately issued or refused.
 Once your visa is approved, you may also need to pay what’s known as a visa issuance fee, if applicable to your nationality.